yfming93/app_debug/example/example.md

 -----------------------

-## 0x02 init GestureDetector actions
+## 0x02 Init GestureDetector actions

 **In about_us_page, at version show.**
 Add a GestureDetector, and isManuel set true.